mollybuild/RISCV-Measurement/README.md

-# 1st-Repo
+# RISCV-Measurement

-my 1st repo, just have a try.
+This is a repo for recording and reporting RISCV platform's test and measurement continuously.